Cold sores (also known as fever blisters) are small, fluid-filled blisters that appear on or around the lips.

 However, it’s recommended to start taking medications at the first sign of an outbreak (such as tingling, itching, or burning) rather than relying solely on Vaseline for relief.

-Additionally, maintaining good hydration and avoiding known triggers—like stress or excessive sun exposure—can also play a crucial role in managing outbreaks effectively.
+Maintaining good hydration and avoiding known cold sore triggers, like stress or excessive sun exposure, also helps you manage outbreaks more effectively.

 Simplix Viral Defense